Expert Legal Representation in Cobb County State Court

 State Court Clerk

-The Clerk’s Office does all administrative matters of the court, as stated in the law and the court rules.
-It’s organized into divisions such as Civil, Courtroom Deputies, Accounting, and Criminal, and that allows the office to perform its duties better.
-The office is responsible for maintaining records of every court proceeding, including misdemeanors, civil actions, and all traffic offenses, are also the office’s responsibilities.
+The Clerk’s Office does all administrative matters of the court system, as stated in the law and the court rules.
+It’s organized into divisions such as Civil, Courtroom Deputies, Accounting, and Criminal, allowing the office to perform its duties better.
+The office is responsible for maintaining records of every court proceeding, including misdemeanors, civil actions, and all traffic offenses.

 The Accounting Division of the Clerk’s Office can be reached by phone at (770) 528-1271.
 Court payments should be mailed to 12 East Park Square, Marietta, GA 30090.

 You can avoid needing to pay unwarranted tickets, DUIs, and other citations by hiring a reputable and knowledgeable attorney.

 Available Information in the State Court Docket

 You can examine this court’s Docket to find your court date for any hearings or appearances, including civil suits, domestic violence hearings, foreclosures, and garnishments.

-If you know the case number, choose the Display Case Information and Activities option during your online case search.
-Then enter the case number in the Case ID field on the Docket Report screen and press the Submit button to view the results.
+If you know the case number, choose the Display Case Information and Activities option during your online search.
+Then, enter the case number in the Case ID field on the Docket Report screen and press the Submit button to view the results.

-If you are scheduled to appear at this court, you should know that unexcused absence or failure to appear can result in issuing a warrant for your arrest.
+If you are scheduled for a court appearance at this court, you should know that unexcused absence or failure to appear can result in issuing a warrant for your arrest.
 Don’t let this ruin your life.
-If you have been charged with a criminal offense, and you don’t know what to do, contact The Waltman Firm by phone or email.
-You’ll get dedicated attention to your State Court case, as well as excellent results.
+If you have been charged with a criminal offense and don’t know what to do, contact The Waltman Firm by phone or email.
+You’ll get dedicated attention to your State Court case and excellent results.